 Below: 1st photo - The phyllaries of the flower head have green elongated diamond tips, the outer series spreading.
 Note the small leafy bracts below the flower head.
 2nd photo - The mid-stem leaves have a base and form resembling an arrow.
 Note the wings on the leaf stalk.
 3rd photo - The underside of the leaf is paler with fine white hair on the mid-rib and some of the larger veins.

 Below: The seeds are a dull brownish purple obovoid shape cypsela with 4 to 6 nerves on the surface and a whitish to rose pappus attached.

 Above 2nd photo and Below 1st photo : The disc florets have 5 lobes to the yellow corolla, each have a toothed apex that bends inward a bit.
 They turn more reddish at maturity as seen in the last photo on this page.
-2nd photo - One of the larger lower leaves with a heart-shaped base.
-Note the coarser teeth and the narrower wing on the stalk compared to the leaf shown up above.
+2nd photo - leaf comparison: Top - one of the larger lower leaves with a narrow heart-shaped base, coarser teeth and the narrower wing on the stalk compared to the leaf shown up above.
 Middle - mid to upper stem leaf with winged stalk.
 Bottom - leaf within the floral array with short winged stalk.

-Below: A comparison of the larger lower leaf with that of Short's Aster, (S. shortii) which could be confusing prior to flowering time.
+Below: A comparison of the larger stem leaf with that of Short's Aster, (S. shortii) which could be confusing prior to flowering time.